dotnet/AspNetCore.Docs/aspnetcore/blazor/components.md

 ## Specify a base class

 The [`@inherits`][6] directive can be used to specify a base class for a component.
 The following example shows how a component can inherit a base class, `BlazorRocksBase`, to provide the component's properties and methods.
-The base class should derive from `ComponentBase`.
+The base class should derive from <xref:Microsoft.AspNetCore.Components.ComponentBase>.

 *Pages/BlazorRocks.razor*: